Hobsonville

 Former RNZAF Base Legacy

-The Hobsonville RNZAF base operated from 1928 to 2002, leaving behind runways, hangars, fuel systems, and associated ground contamination.
-Civil works on former base land must anticipate buried infrastructure, potential contamination, and variable ground conditions where previous military construction has altered natural soil profiles.
-Environmental site investigations are essential before earthworks commence.
+The Hobsonville RNZAF base ran from 1928 to 2002 and left behind runways, hangars, fuel systems, and ground contamination.
+Civil works on former base land need to anticipate buried infrastructure, potential contamination, and ground profiles that previous military construction has already disturbed.
+Environmental site investigations before earthworks aren't optional here.
+Skip them and you risk stopping mid-job.

 Scott Point Ground Stabilisation

-The Scott Bay development at Scott Point required 796 deep soil mix columns at 2 metres wide to stabilise coastal soils for residential construction, along with a 1.2km deep gravity sewer main and a coastal pump station with 2km rising main along Scott Road.
-This demonstrates the scale of civil infrastructure required for Hobsonville's harbour-edge developments.
+The Scott Bay development at Scott Point required 796 deep soil mix columns at 2 metres wide to stabilise coastal soils for residential construction, plus a 1.2km deep gravity sewer main and a coastal pump station with a 2km rising main along Scott Road.
+That's the scale of civil infrastructure that harbour-edge development in Hobsonville actually involves.

 Catalina Bay and Ferry Terminal

-Catalina Bay at Hobsonville Point provides ferry connectivity to Auckland CBD, anchoring the waterfront precinct.
-Civil works near the ferry terminal and Catalina Bay precinct must coordinate with the harbour-edge public realm, maintain pedestrian access to the ferry, and protect the coastal infrastructure that supports this important transport connection.
+Catalina Bay at Hobsonville Point connects the community to Auckland CBD by ferry, and it anchors the waterfront precinct.
+Civil works near the ferry terminal and Catalina Bay area need to maintain pedestrian access to the ferry and protect the coastal infrastructure supporting that transport link.
+It's a public amenity, not just a backdrop.

 Civil Construction Services in Hobsonville

-Blake Civil Construction provides professional civil construction services to Hobsonville, the harbour-edge suburb that has been transformed from a former RNZAF airbase into one of Auckland’s most desirable residential communities.
-From our Coatesville base, we reach Hobsonville in approximately 20-25 minutes via SH16 to SH18 Upper Harbour Motorway, exiting at Hobsonville Road for direct access to Hobsonville Point, Scott Point, and Catalina Bay.
+our Hobsonville civil team handles civil construction throughout Hobsonville, the harbour-edge suburb that has gone from a decommissioned RNZAF airbase to one of Auckland’s most desirable residential communities.
+From our Coatesville base, we reach Hobsonville in around 20-25 minutes via SH16 to the SH18 Upper Harbour Motorway, exiting at Hobsonville Road for direct access to Hobsonville Point, Scott Point, and Catalina Bay.

-Hobsonville’s coastal development character requires civil contractors with specific expertise in harbour-edge construction, ground stabilisation, and marine-environment infrastructure.
+Hobsonville’s coastal development character requires civil contractors with specific experience in harbour-edge construction, ground stabilisation, and marine-environment infrastructure.
+It’s not a place to bring in a general contractor and see how they go.

 Serving the Hobsonville Community

-Hobsonville’s growing community spans the master-planned Hobsonville Point development with its waterfront walkways and Catalina Bay ferry terminal, through to the premium Scott Point sections at Scott Bay and Captain’s Cove.
-The Hobsonville Road corridor connects these harbour-edge communities to the wider West Auckland network, while Fred Taylor Drive provides access to the northern development areas.
-Over 500 new lots have been delivered across multiple stages, with ongoing construction continuing to expand this vibrant community.
+Hobsonville’s community spans the master-planned Hobsonville Point development with its waterfront walkways and Catalina Bay ferry terminal, through to the premium Scott Point sections at Scott Bay and Captain’s Cove.
+The Hobsonville Road corridor connects these harbour-edge communities to the wider West Auckland network, while Fred Taylor Drive opens up the northern development areas.
+Over 500 new lots have been delivered across multiple stages, and construction is still moving.
+The ongoing Buckley precinct development requires master-planned subdivision infrastructure including communal stormwater devices that go well beyond standard residential requirements.
+Harbour-front sections at Scott Point also routinely need rock revetments and coastal retaining walls built for tidal exposure and marine-grade durability.
+For nearby West Auckland work, our team also covers Henderson.

 Getting to Hobsonville

-From our base at 43 Mill Flat Road, Coatesville, we travel south on Coatesville-Riverhead Highway to SH16, then join SH18 Upper Harbour Motorway heading west.
-Exiting at Hobsonville Road, we have direct access to all Hobsonville development areas.
-The journey covers approximately 20-25km and takes around 20-25 minutes under normal traffic conditions, making Hobsonville one of our most efficiently served West Auckland areas.
+From our base at 43 Mill Flat Road, Coatesville, we head south on Coatesville-Riverhead Highway to SH16, then join SH18 Upper Harbour Motorway heading west.
+Hobsonville Road exit, and we’re straight into all the main development areas.
+Around 20-25km, 20-25 minutes in normal traffic.
+One of our most efficiently served areas in West Auckland.

 Your Local Civil Construction Partner in Hobsonville

-Ready to discuss your civil construction needs in Hobsonville?
-Call us on 0508 4 BLAKE for a free, no-obligation quote.
-Our Coatesville base means we’re ready to serve Hobsonville and all of West Auckland with the same family values and quality workmanship we’ve delivered for over 25 years.
+Ready to talk through your Hobsonville civil construction project?
+Call us on 0508 4 BLAKE for a straight answer and a no-obligation quote.
+Family-owned, Coatesville-based, and doing this work in West Auckland for over 25 years.

 Related Services